Hertford Castle: Medieval history

 During the reign of Edward II the castle saw its first political prisoners, some of the Knights Templar, in 1309.
 Edward's wife Isabella of France and their son, Edward III both spent much time in the castle, and Isabella died in the castle in 1358.

 During the Hundred Years' War the castle was used to detain prisoners of royal and noble rank.
 These included King David II of Scotland and, in 1359, King John II of France.
 The following year the castle was granted to Edward's third son, John of Gaunt who spent much time there, using it as his chief country home when not abroad on campaigns.
 The defences were repaired and strengthened again at this time.
 When John of Gaunt died in 1399, Richard II seized all the Lancastrian estates, including Hertford Castle, where he installed his new wife, the eight-year-old Princess Isabella of Valois.

 The castle continued to remain in royal hands and in 1418 Henry V granted it to his new wife, Princess Katherine of France, and they spent much time there together.
+The castle was repaired around 1440, paid for by the demolition of 'the manor of Camelot', thought to be Camlet Moat in Enfield Chase.
 Henry's son Henry VI spent much of his infancy at the castle.
 In 1445 he married Margaret of Anjou and granted her the castle.
 However as a result of the Wars of the Roses the crown went to Edward IV who granted the castle to his wife, Elizabeth Woodville.